-The University’s three museums are also noteworthy for their archival resources and opportunities for students to be involved in curating exhibitions, acting as docents, and archiving materials.
+The University’s three museums and numerous other galleries and exhibits are also noteworthy for their archival resources and opportunities for students to be involved in curating exhibitions, acting as docents, and archiving materials.

 The Joseph Regenstein Library

-Located just to the north of the main campus, the Regenstein Library, affectionately called “the Reg,” is the busiest and most action-packed of our six libraries.
-Students spend their time searching for books in the seven floors of stacks or picking up reserve books for classes from the circulation desk.
-The Reg also hosts classes and study groups in the sectioned-off group study spaces on the A-level, famed for staying open all night.
-The first floor is home to Ex Libris, one of many student-run coffee shops.
+Located just to the north of the Main Quad, the Regenstein Library, affectionately called “the Reg,” is the busiest and most action-packed of our six libraries.
+Students can collaborate together in an all-night study space or in a private study room, or find a quiet nook in the seven floors of stacks for independent work.
+The Reg also hosts classes and study groups, and the first floor is home to Ex Libris, one of many student-run coffee shops.